Heavy was the heart that assumed the crown more than 69 years ago.

-Philip had been advised that his military career would no longer be tenable once his wife became queen, but he devoted himself to the Royal Navy while he could.
-In the fall of 1949, he returned to active duty in Malta, and Elizabeth joined him for their second wedding anniversary, leaving Charles in the care of his grandparents (and nannies, etc.).
+Philip was aware that his promising military career would have to end once his wife became queen, but he devoted himself to the Royal Navy while he could.
+In the fall of 1949, he returned to active duty in Malta, and Elizabeth joined him for their second wedding anniversary, leaving Charles in the care of her parents.
 The couple spent the majority of the next two years in Malta, by all accounts enjoying their time there together very much.
 Their daughter, Princess Anne, was born in 1950.
-(Prince Andrew and Prince Edward came along a bit later, in 1960 and 1964.)
+(Prince Andrew and Prince Edward came along a ways later, in 1960 and 1964.)

 Ever since she was 10 years old, though, Elizabeth knew that, barring an unlikely twist of fate, she would become queen one day, and she made a point of observing her father as he went about being king—and a wartime king, at that.

 She admired how hard he worked to overcome his stammer when he prepared to address the nation at Christmas—an annual tradition started by his father in 1932 and which his daughter carries on to this day.